 Open and close your mouth slowly, and do this at least eight times.
 Then shift your mouth and lower jaw from left to right slowly.
 Do this without forcing any movements.
 Do this at least four times.

-Did you know neck pain is one of the most common symptoms that accompany TMJ disorder?
+Neck pain is among the most prevalent symptoms reported by patients of a TMJ disorders chiropractor.
+This is why a lot of patients go to a TMJ chiropractor.
 Also, poor neck alignment and bad posture can contribute to issues with the jaw.
 It is because the topmost bone in the neck, your atlas vertebra, sits very near your jaw joints on either side of the face.

 The atlas vertebra is unique for two reasons.
 First, it supports the weight of the head.
 Second, it is the most highly flexible segment of the spine, which allows the head various directions of motion.
 If the atlas shifts from its correct alignment, it will impact normal jaw movement and positioning.
 Also, it will cause excess pressure and tension in the muscles of the jaw and face.
 As a result, it can lead to TMJ disorders.

-NUCCA chiropractic focuses specifically on how the atlas alignment influences the rest of the body.
+A NUCCA TMJ disorders chiropractor focuses specifically on how the atlas alignment influences the rest of the body.
 An atlas misalignment can directly affect the jaw function because of how close it positions to the TMJ.
 The atlas vertebra also protects the brainstem.
 The brainstem is an information superhighway and connected to the nerves that control the jaw and face muscles.
-Thus, if the brainstem becomes irritated, it can cause an imbalance of muscle tone and lead to incorrect jaw movement and jaw pain.
+If it gets irritated, it can cause an imbalance of muscle tone and incorrect jaw movement and jaw pain.

-Have you been contemplating to visit a NUCCA TMJ chiropractor for your excruciating jaw pain?
+Have you been contemplating to visit a NUCCA TMJ disorders chiropractor for your excruciating jaw pain?
 Every NUCCA TMJ chiropractor uses an exact and gentle procedure that will restore normal atlas alignment.
-If you suffer from TMJ dysfunction and pain, you may experience natural and lasting relief through the NUCCA technique.
-NUCCA TMJ chiropractor has specialized training to help people who suffer from TMJ disorders.
+If you have TMJ, you may experience natural and lasting relief through the help of a NUCCA TMJ disorders chiropractor.

-Find a NUCCA TMJ doctor near you today.
+Find a NUCCA TMJ disorders chiropractor near you today.